 Para La Tierra's End of Year Fundraiser

-Team Member: Joshua York
+Team Member: Alyssa Ridley

 Our focus in 2017 will be to expand one of our most successful programs – PLT's Eco-Leadership for Sustainable Futures.
 This program transforms the way young children learn about the environment.
 Last year, our on-site club events regularly attracted 70+ children, eager to learn more about their environment.
 This December we’re holding a graduation ceremony for our two clubs: Defenders of Mother Earth, and Trees of Laguna Blanca.
 The children have really taken on the role of eco-activists, standing up for the rights of their future environment.